-I MUST acknowledge it as an effect of your zeal to serve me, that you have sent me Le Clerc's Harmonv. and Moliere's works, by the Bishop-Stortford coach; and I return you my thanks as much as if it exactly answered my purpose.
-I ought not to think it strange. that you in town, amidst a hurry of business, should not keep precisely in mind my little affairs; when I here, where I have nothing to disturb my thoughts, do so often forget.
-When I wrote to you to do me the favour to get these books for me carefully bound, I think I made it my request to you, I am sure I intended it, to write word when they were done, and then I would acquaint you how they were to be disposed of; for the truth is, they were to be disposed of in town. whether I only meant this, and said nothing; or you forgot it; the matter is not much.
+I MUST acknowledge it as an effect of your zeal to serve me, that you have sent me Le Clerc's Harmony, and Moliere's works, by the Bishop-Stortford coach; and I return you my thanks as much as if it exactly answered my purpose.
+I ought not to think it strange, that you in town, amidst a hurry of business, should not keep precisely in mind my little affairs; when I here, where I have nothing to disturb my thoughts, do so often forget.
+When I wrote to you to do me the favour to get these books for me carefully bound, I think I made it my request to you, I am sure I intended it, to write word when they were done, and then I would acquaint you how they were to be disposed of; for the truth is, they were to be disposed of in town.
+But whether I only meant this, and said nothing; or you forgot it; the matter is not much.
 I expect to receive the books to-morrow, and shall do well enough with them.

-I should not have taken notice of this to you at all, did I not intend it for an excuse for an ill-manuered thing, very necessary in business, which perhaps you will find me use with you for the future; which is, to repeat the little circumstances of business which are apt to be forgotten in every letter till the danger be over.
+I should not have taken notice of this to you at all, did I not intend it for an excuse for an ill-mannered thing, very necessary in business, which perhaps you will find me use with you for the future; which is, to repeat the little circumstances of business which are apt to be forgotten in every letter till the danger be over.
 This, if you observe to do, will prevent many cross accidents in your affairs; I assure it you upon experience.

-I desire you to stop your hand a little, and forbear putting to the press the two discourses you mention.
-They are very touchy subjects at this time; and that good man, who is the author, may, for aught I know, be crippled by those, who will be sure to be offended a "A discourse concerning the resurrection of the same body, with "two letters concerning the necessary immateriality of a created think- ing substance."
-These pieces, written by Mr. Bold, were printed at London, 1705, in 8vo.

-at him, right or wrong.
-Remember what you say, a little lower in your letter, in the case of another friend of yours, "that in the way of reason they are not to be "dealt with."
+I desire you to stop your hand a little, and forbear putting to the press the two discourses you mentiona.
+They are very touchy subjects at this time; and that good man, who is the author, may, for aught I know, be crippled by those, who will be sure to be offended at him, right or wrong.
+Remember what you say, a little lower in your letter, in the case of another friend of yours, "that in the way of reason they are not to be dealt with."

-It will be a kindness to get a particular account of those proceedings; but therein must be contained the day, the names of those present, and the very words of the order or resolution; and to learn, if you can, from whence it had its rise.
+It will be a kindness to get a particular account of those proceedingsa; but therein must be contained the day, the names of those present, and the very words of the order or resolution; and to learn, if you can, from whence it had its rise.
 When these particulars are obtained, it will be fit to consider what use to make of them.
 In the mean time I take what has been done, as a recommendation of that book to the world, as you do; and I conclude, when you and I meet next, we shall be merry upon the subject.
 For this is certain, that because some men wink, or turn away their heads, and will not see, others will not consent to have their eyes put out.
 I am, &c.